mattplant/macFlow/docs/Guest-OS/Arch-Configure.md

 **Critical Step:** **We must force the kernel to load the `virtio-gpu` module early in the boot process or the screen will remain black.

+TODO: Add modules and packages (on this page) to base Arch install if possible.

 ```bash
 sudo nano /etc/mkinitcpio.conf
 # Action: Find the MODULES=() line and add the following: virtio virtio_pci virtio_blk virtio_net virtio_gpu